 Why is KTM so popular & expensive?

 KTM is famous because of its outstanding performance.
 It was the KTM, which developed high performance 125cc and 200cc dirt bikes.
-Before the company introduced the best motorcycles, the 150cc along with 200 and 300cc, the Indian market wasn’t liked by the bike lovers.
+Before the company introduced the best dirt bikes, the 150cc along with 200 and 300cc, the Indian market wasn’t liked by the bike lovers.
 But with KTM’s better execution, it changed the scenario completely.

 appreciable.
 You won’t get the same at this affordable price.
 It provides a fully digital instrument console with a great number of data displays on it.